-Delivering safe drinking water to our customers is our highest priority.
-If you have any questions or comments about your drinking water or this report, please call the Water Commission office at 860-871-3680 or Connecticut Water Company, at (800) 286-5700 (toll free) or send an e-mail to customerservice@ctwater.com.
+Delivering safe drinking water is our highest priority.
+We appreciate the trust you put in us every day when you turn on the tap and we're committed to honoring that trust by delivering a quality product and world-class service to our customers for less than a penny a gallon.
+If you have any questions or comments about your drinking water or this report, please call our Customer Service staff at 1-800-286-5700 or send an e-mail to customerservice@ctwater.com.